ms-jpq/coq_nvim/docs/PERF.md

 **Humans are much slower than computers**, therefore when we think about performance, we not only need to think about the cost to compute.

-Below a certain threshold, **the cost to humans**, ie. reading and decision time will dominate most HCI senarios.
+Below a certain threshold, **the cost to humans**, ie. reading and decision time will dominate most HCI scenarios.

 ### Ranking